-The academic year in Germany is divided into a winter and a summer semester.
-The winter semester starts in October and ends in February, and the summer semester runs from March to July.
+The academic year in Germany is divided into "winter" (US fall semester) and "summer" (US spring semester) semesters.
+The "winter" semester starts in October and ends in February, and the "summer" semester runs from March to July.
 The remaining time, the vacations, are set aside for writing essays, preparing papers and exams, and for work placements.
 Please note that the fall semester at Kempten is typically from October through February which can impact the start date of the spring semester in the United States.
 Students going in the fall semester should be aware of the possibility of an overlap with the start of their home university's spring semester.

-Participants can study business and other disciplines in English, as well as German language and culture.
+Participants can study business and other disciplines in English, as well as German language.
 The university trains students in the fields of engineering, business administration and tourism management, computer science and multimedia and social and health studies.
-Select English courses are available.
-For more information about courses visit Kempten’s website or this document on English-taught course information.
+This coursework is taught in English.
+English-Taught Study Program

-Students will work with a a non-profit organisation by name of “Verein zur Förderung der internationalen Beziehungen der Fachhochschule Kempten e.V.“ (ViBKe)”, translated as Association for the Promotion of International Relations at Kempten University of Applied Sciences, to find accommodations.
-The ViBKe association rents rooms in Kempten – many thereof in the student halls, but also private apartments – and sublets them to the exchange students.
+Students can also work with a non-profit organization by name of “Verein zur Förderung der internationalen Beziehungen der Fachhochschule Kempten e.V.“ also known as ViBKe and translated as Association for the Promotion of International Relations at Kempten University of Applied Sciences, to find accommodations.
+The ViBKe association rents rooms in Kempten – many in the student halls, but also private apartments – and sublets them to the exchange students.
 The leases are for 6 months and cannot be shortened though your program may be shorter than 6 months.

 Costs (budget sheet)

 Select your term of interest for the latest budget information.

 All students participating in this program are covered by the SUNY full health and accident insurance as well as medical evacuation and repatriation insurance.